-Altera Scholarship.
-For computer science, computer science and engineering, and electrical engineering students; four \$4,750 scholarships

-- Andersen Consulting Outstanding Junior Award in memory of Kalpesh Vardhan.
-For an outstanding junior engineering student; one-year \$2,000 award - ARCO Products Company Scholarship.
-For students in chemical engineering - Eugene Birnbaum Scholarship.
-For sophomore engineering students with interest in research - Stanley Black Scholarship Sponsor ed by the Jewish Community Foundation.
+- Altera Scholarship.
+For computer science, computer science and engineering, and electrical engineering students; four \$4,750 scholarships - ARCO Products Company Scholarship.
+For students in chemical engineering - James W. Binns Scholarship.
+For a sophomore, junior, or senior in any HSSEAS major, with financial need and a 3.0 or higher GPA. - Eugene Birnbaum Scholarship.
+For sophomore engineering students with interest in research - Stanley Black Scholarship-Sponsor ed by the Jewish Community Foundation.
 For an engineering student with high academic achievement. - L.M.K.
 Boelter Scholarship Fund.
 For students in the field of engineering - Chevron U.S.A., Inc., Scholarship.
 For students in chemical engineering - Charles Martin Duke, Jr., Scholarship in Structural Engineering.
 For a junior in the field of structural engineering - Engineering Senior Gift.
 For a sophomore or junior HSSEAS student who has completed at least two quarters at UCLA and is involved in student organizations, programs, projects, or community service. - General Motors Scholarship.
 For aerospace, mechanical, or electrical engineering majors. - Audrey and James Gilstrap Scholarship.
 For engineering students - W. Brandt Goldsworthy Scholarship.
-For students studying composite materials in the Department of Materials Science and Engineering

-- Haller Scholarship.
+For students studying composite materials

+- in the Department of Materials Science and Engineering - Haller Scholarship.
 Field of electrical engineering; to provide significant assistance, primarily for students 25 years old or over - William J. Knapp Scholarship in Ceramics.
 For a junior or senior in materials engineering for achievement in studies related to ceramics - Michael J. Kuhlman Memorial Scholarship.
 For a junior or senior in the electrical engineering field - Paul H. Lane Perpetual Engineering Scholarship.
 For juniors or seniors (U.S. citizens or permanent residents) in the field of civil (nontransportation), electrical (power option), or mechanical (nonaerospace) engineering; sponsored by the Los Angeles City Department of Water and Power - Lear Siegler Scholarship.
 For a junior or senior (must be U.S. citizen) selected by priority from aerospace engineering, electrical engineering, mechanical engineering (CAD/CAM emphasis), computer science and engineering - Maxim Scholarship.
 For a student from northern California in electrical engineering; four-year award - Joseph W. McCutchan Memorial Scholarship Fund.
 Field of engineering - Richard B. Nelson Memorial Scholarship Fund.
 For civil engineering students with an interest in structures - Rhone-Poulenc Contribution to Excellence Scholarship.
 For a junior or senior in the field of chemical engineering - Dick and Pat Stern Scholarship.
 For an engineering student with high academic achievement - Texaco Scholarship.
-For chemical, civil, and mechanical engineering majors with interest in the petroleum industry

-For more scholarship information, see http://seasoasa.ucla.edu/fee.html
+For chemical, civil, and mechanical engineering majors with interest in the petroleum industry - For more scholarship information, see http://seasoasa.ucla.edu/fee.html